reinh/notes/posts/2014-07-25-recommended-reading-material.markdown

-For **Haskell**, I suggest *Learn You a Haskell* [@lipovača2011learn] followed by *Haskell: The Craft of Functional Programming* [@thompson1999haskell] and/or *Introduction fo Functional Programming using Haskell* [@Bird98:Introduction].
+For **Haskell**, I suggest *Learn You a Haskell* [@lipovača2011learn] followed by *Haskell: The Craft of Functional Programming* [@thompson1999haskell] and/or *Introduction to Functional Programming using Haskell* [@Bird98:Introduction].
 *Real World Haskell* [@o2008real] can be used but it must be read carefully as it is out of date and contains a significant number of errata.

 For **Category Theory**, I suggest Lawvere's *Conceptual Mathematics* [-@lawvere2009conceptual], Awodey's *Category Theory* [-@awodey2010category],